rangle/treillage/README.md

 ## Getting Started: Writer's Guide

+### Labels

+- APPROVED BY EDITOR: Must be added on the Trello cards to make them appear on Treillage.
+- HOLD: Prevents a card from appearing on Treillage, even if it's APPROVED BY EDITOR.

 ### Auto wiki links

 To get automatic links to the [Rangle weekly](https://github.com/rangle/hub/wiki/), enclose a name with double square brackets: